All posts

 A ChatGPT App is an interactive application that runs inside a ChatGPT conversation.
 When a user triggers your app (by @-mentioning it or selecting it from the tools menu), ChatGPT calls your MCP server’s tools and renders your UI directly in the chat.

 ChatGPT Apps are built on the MCP Apps protocol, the first official extension to the Model Context Protocol.
-Anthropic and OpenAI co-developed the spec and released it as an open standard in January 2026.
-MCP Apps extend MCP with a standard for interactive UIs, so the same app code works in ChatGPT, Claude (via Connectors), Claude Desktop, VS Code GitHub Copilot, Goose, Postman, and MCPJam.
+MCP Apps went GA in January 2026 as an open standard co-developed by Anthropic and OpenAI.
+The protocol extends MCP with a standard for interactive UIs, so the same app code works in ChatGPT, Claude (via Connectors), Claude Desktop, VS Code GitHub Copilot, Goose, Postman, and MCPJam.
 You can check the full list on the MCP client extension matrix.

 Here’s the architecture at a high level: